Carnaby Street: Cultural impact

 In 1966 Lady Jane, the first ladies' fashion boutique opened, creating a public sensation when they had models getting dressed in the window, bringing Carnaby Street to a standstill.
 This typified the relaxed sexual attitude the era brought about.

-Carnaby Street was satirised by The Kinks in their 1966 hit, "Dedicated Follower of Fashion," which contains the line "Everywhere the Carnabetian Army marches on, each one a dedicated follower of fashion."
+Carnaby Street was satirised by The Kinks in their 1966 hit, "Dedicated Follower of Fashion," which contains the line "Everywhere the Carnabetian Army marches on, each one a dedicated follower of fashion".

 It was mentioned in the 1967 film Smashing Time.
 One of the songs, "Carnaby Street," features the lyric: "You'll pay for the gear on display to appear on the scene/ It's no good being mean/ They'll have your every bean."

 In 1969, Peggy March recorded an album called In der Carnaby Street, with a hit song of the same name.

 A song by The Jam, "Carnaby Street," was written by bassist Bruce Foxton.
 It was the B-side of single "All Around the World."

+The song "We Are London" from the 2009 Madness album The Liberty of Norton Folgate mentions the street's reputation for fashion: "On Carnaby, you can still get the threads / If you wanna be a mod, a punk, a ted, or a suedehead."

 Carnaby Street the Musical opened in 2013.
 The show is set in the 1960s.